Kingdom Pro Wrestling: Training school

 Kingdom Pro Wrestling hosts a professional wrestling school in Manama, Bahrain.
 It was founded in January 2019.
-Kingdom Pro Wrestling training school is an official facility that belongs to Kingdom Pro Wrestling promotion, which makes it the first wrestling promotion in the Middle East to have its own developmental school in which all the KPW roster were trained in it.
+Kingdom Pro Wrestling training school is an official facility that belongs to Kingdom Pro Wrestling promotion, which makes it the first wrestling promotion in the Middle East to have its own developmental school in which all the KPW roster were trained.
 The school currently has signed U.S veteran wrestler Glen Holbrook from The State of Georgia as Head Trainer.
 During his training career, Glen Holbrook has trained wrestlers like The Enfoncer, Chris Cruz, Kochi Takakura and Steve Lawler who trained Disco Inferno.

 History

 Background and formation (2018–2020)

-On December, 2018, several social media users in Bahrain indicated the launch of Kingdom Pro Wrestling.
+In December 2018, several social media users in Bahrain indicated the launch of Kingdom Pro Wrestling.
 However, KPW's first show was in February 2020 at ELMercado Arena.

 COVID-19 pandemic (2020–2021)

-As other sports cancellations and postponements were being announced by KPW in March 2020, KPW had canceled all events due to the pandemic and then announced the return of shows to fans on February 2022.
+As other sports cancellations and postponements were being announced by KPW in March 2020, KPW had canceled all events due to the pandemic and then announced the return of shows to fans in February 2022.